 To take a flight crew exam you need to register on the TASMAN e-exam system.

-Once you have registered, or if you are registered already, you can book an e-exam.
+Once you have registered, you can

 There are strict rules about what you can take into an exam.

 You will be supplied with the following items:

 Depending on the specific exam you are taking, you may be allowed to bring the following approved items: